-Streaming and mobile devices since it is very lightweight and fast.
+Streaming and mobile devices it is very lightweight and fast.
 I would consider it a good choice for torrent downloads.

 SSTP (Secure Socket Tunnelling Protocol)

-Secure Socket Tunneling Protocol (SSTP) is a fairly secure and capable VPN protocol created by Microsoft.
+Secure Socket Tunneling Protocol (SSTP) is a reasonably secure and capable VPN protocol created by Microsoft.
 It has its upsides and downsides, meaning that each user has to decide whether this protocol is worth using.
 Despite being a primarily Microsoft product, SSTP is available on other systems besides Windows.

 SSTP uses the TCP port 443.